cryptocam1982/Exercise-Medical-History-Intake-Form/README.md

 # Medical History Intake Form

 This project is a **Medical History Intake Form** built entirely in HTML and with one script in JavaScript.
-It was created as a personal exercise after learning about HTML forms.
+It was created as a personal exercise after learning about HTML forms on Freecodecamp.

 ## ✨ **About**